abhay-venkatesh/abhay-venkatesh.github.io/_posts/2020-06-25-systems-thinking.md

 - details
 - the big picture

-To get the details, one simply must consume a lot of discrete systems design knowledge such as the classic Google systems research papers or resources like the [System Design Primer by Donne Martin](https://github.com/donnemartin/system-design-primer).
+To get the details, one simply must consume a lot of [discrete systems design knowledge](#specific-systems-knowledge) such as the classic Google systems research papers or resources like the [System Design Primer by Donne Martin](https://github.com/donnemartin/system-design-primer).
 Part of becoming a good system designer is just to get experience with a good selection of system design problems and background knowledge.
 I suspect there is no way to circumvent that.

 However, my focus in this article is to try to get at the problem of system design from a more big picture perspective.
-While there has been a lot of work with respect to finding lists of general system design principles, such as [Clean Architecture by Bob Martin](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164) or [Documenting Software Architectures: Views and Beyond](https://www.oreilly.com/library/view/documenting-software-architectures/9780132488617/), I wonder if there is something more fundamental that can be said about systems.
+While there has been a lot of work with respect to finding [lists of general system design principles](#listings-of-architectural-principles), I wonder if there is something more fundamental that can be said about systems.
 Typically, systems thinking is posed in opposition to pure technicality as a more aesthetic endeavor, but my claim is that it at least as philosophic, in the sense that there is a fundamental truth about systems thinking, and that debates about systems thinking do not have to be conceded on aesthetic grounds.

 > Software engineering is what happens to programming when you add time and other programmers. — Russ Cox